 As you drive along the Summit Road, which snakes its way along the top of the Port Hills, to Gebbies Pass, you will start to get excited for the scenic views that are yet to come!
 From here it’s time to break out the walking gear as you make your way towards the Remarkable Dykes.
 A short walk along the gravel road leads you to the start of the orange topped markers, indicating the beginning of the 4km walk.

-After a few hundred meters you’re plunged into pine forest, with slithers of sun light sneaking through the canopy, illuminating a forest floor full of mushrooms nestled amongst the undergrowth.
+After a few hundred metres you’re plunged into pine forest, with slithers of sun light sneaking through the canopy, illuminating a forest floor full of mushrooms nestled amongst the undergrowth.
 The walk quickly transitions from light to dark, as the trail meanders in and out of the dense forest, before finally breaking free into kiwi countryside.

 Traversing a grassy slope, the green, folding shapes of the Port Hills come into view, framed by the blue sky from above and the silvery basin of Lyttelton Harbour from below.
-After several hundred meters the orange and grey Dykes burst out of the surrounding bushy vegetation, announcing their stubborn presence on the hill side.
+After several hundred metres the orange and grey Dykes burst out of the surrounding bushy vegetation, announcing their stubborn presence on the hill side.

 For the more adventurous and steady footed, the lower rock formations can be scrambled over without the need for ropes.
 The more prominent, upper formation requires rock climbing equipment and a good head for heights.
-Alternatively, you can just sit back and enjoy the peaceful view without the need to be 40 metres up in the air, dangling from a rope on a foot wide ridge, which in retrospect, is probably what I should have done.
+Alternatively, you can just sit back and enjoy the peaceful view without the need to be 40m up in the air, dangling from a rope on a foot wide ridge, which in retrospect, is probably what I should have done.

 - Walking gear